Why This Kolaveri Di: Creation

 According to composer Anirudh Ravichander, the film's director Aishwarya R. Dhanush wanted a light-hearted song about love failure.
 Ravichander quickly composed the tune in about 10 minutes.
 Dhanush then began working on the lyrics, which he completed in about 20 minutes of brainstorming.
 The first line he sang was "Why This Kolaveri?" which means "Why do you have this murderous rage against me girl?"
 The question, however, is not intended seriously.

 In a party to The Times of India, Dhanush said: "When I was writing down the lyrics, I kept in mind all the English words that are used in the Tamil vocabulary.
 Words like I, you, me, how, why, cow.
 I just framed them into sentences and thats how I came up with the song."
 Dhanush sang the song in broken English, as a Tamil person might if his knowledge of English was limited.
-The song is also called a 'Soup' song, where 'Soup' (as in 'crying in [same]') is a colloquial Tamil word which refers to young men experiencing depression after love failure in a love relationship.
+The song is also called a 'Soup' song, where 'Soup' (as in 'crying in [same]') is a colloquial Tamil word which refers to young men experiencing heartbreak.

 The song was recorded at A. R. Rahman's AM Studios in Chennai.
 The Sound Engineer for this song is Siva Kumar S (Chief Audio Engineer), Panchathan Record Inn and AM Studios.
 The song was officially released after it was known to become popular after an accidental release on to the internet.